redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 The Monthly PSL is annualized for the purposes of comparison versus Credora PD outputs.
 The formula for this is as follows: .

-The approach for quantifying a PSL and implied rating considers multiple factors, including the parameters of the relevant market, the recent state of active loans, the volatility of the asset pair, historic extreme price events, default events calculated utilizing Credora methodologies, rebalancing behavior, liquidity, and liquidity adjustments.
+The approach for quantifying a PSL and implied rating considers multiple factors, including the parameters of the relevant loan pair, the recent state of active loans, the volatility of the asset pair, historic extreme price events, default events calculated utilizing Credora methodologies, rebalancing behavior, liquidity, and liquidity adjustments.
 In aggregate, this represents a comprehensive which considers a variety of market and tangent risks.

-## No Liquidation Markets
+## No Liquidation Pairs

-Markets that rely on a fixed price oracle are designated as No Liquidation Markets.
-These configurations typically accompany stable-stable markets, for example USD0/USDC, where price moves are typically mean-reverting and the use of a dynamic price oracle exposes borrowers to a higher frequency of liquidations.
+Loan Pairs that rely on a fixed price oracle are designated as No Liquidation pairs.
+These configurations typically accompany stable-stable pairs, for example USD0/USDC, where price moves are typically mean-reverting and the use of a dynamic price oracle exposes borrowers to a higher frequency of liquidations.

-In markets relying on dynamic oracle pricing, liquidations and significant losses can result from temporary and sustained moves in the market price of the underlying collateral asset, whether driven by market dynamics or collateral asset default events.
+In pairs relying on dynamic oracle pricing, liquidations and significant losses can result from temporary and sustained moves in the market price of the underlying collateral asset, whether driven by market dynamics or collateral asset default events.

-In no liquidation markets, however, risk primarily stems from collateral asset default events that are expected to be the driver of sustained changes in the price of the collateral asset.
-Fixed price oracles are often utilized in markets where the collateral asset and the loan asset are redeemable against the same reserve asset (e.g. WBTC/cbBTC).
+In no liquidation pairs, however, risk primarily stems from collateral asset default events that are expected to be the driver of sustained changes in the price of the collateral asset.
+Fixed price oracles are often utilized in pairs where the collateral asset and the loan asset are redeemable against the same reserve asset (e.g. WBTC/cbBTC).
 Temporary deviations in the asset pair price does not lead to liquidations or significant losses as the oracle price is fixed.
 Historically, prices of such pairs are typically mean reverting and deviations are impermanent.
 As a result, sustained losses are expected to be primarily driven by collateral default events.
-As such, Credora employs a nuanced approach to measuring the risk of No Liquidation markets.
+As such, Credora employs a nuanced approach to measuring the risk of No Liquidation Pairs.
 This approach emphasizes the importance of collateral default events as the primary source of significant loss risk whereas the impact of market moves stemming from the materialization of market tail events is diminished to capture the historically mean-reverting behavior.

-Credora quantifies the PSL for No Liquidation markets via the following approach:
+Credora quantifies the PSL for No Liquidation pairs via the following approach:

-- Define the necessary price move that can lead to significant losses as 100% - LLTV, a conservative assumption considering LTV levels are typically lower than the LLTV in isolated markets.
+- Define the necessary price move that can lead to significant losses as 100% - LLTV, a conservative assumption considering LTV levels are typically lower than the LLTV in markets.

 - Isolate the risk of collateral asset default events as the primary source of significant loss.
 The probability that the loss given default (LGD) will exceed the necessary price move is measured.
 This is achieved by calculating how many LGD observations lie above the necessary price move, expressing it as a percentage of all observations, and then multiplying by the probability of a collateral default.
 The result of this calculation measures the probability of significant loss due to a collateral default event.